biolink/biolink-model/docs/index.md

      * [MaterialSampleToDiseaseOrPhenotypicFeatureAssociation](MaterialSampleToDiseaseOrPhenotypicFeatureAssociation.md) - An association between a material sample and a disease or phenotype.
      * [MolecularActivityToChemicalEntityAssociation](MolecularActivityToChemicalEntityAssociation.md) - Added in response to capturing relationship between microbiome activities as measured via measurements of blood analytes as collected via blood and stool samples
      * [MolecularActivityToMolecularActivityAssociation](MolecularActivityToMolecularActivityAssociation.md) - Added in response to capturing relationship between microbiome activities as measured via measurements of blood analytes as collected via blood and stool samples
+     * [MolecularActivityToPathwayAssociation](MolecularActivityToPathwayAssociation.md) - Association that holds the relationship between a reaction and the pathway it participates in.
      * [OrganismTaxonToEnvironmentAssociation](OrganismTaxonToEnvironmentAssociation.md)
      * [OrganismTaxonToOrganismTaxonAssociation](OrganismTaxonToOrganismTaxonAssociation.md) - A relationship between two organism taxon nodes
          * [OrganismTaxonToOrganismTaxonInteraction](OrganismTaxonToOrganismTaxonInteraction.md) - An interaction relationship between two taxa.
 This may be a symbiotic relationship (encompassing mutualism and parasitism), or it may be non-symbiotic.
 Example: plague transmitted_by flea; cattle domesticated_by Homo sapiens; plague infects Homo sapiens